 In 1964, Donald Good published "Mathematical Conversion of Section, Township and Range Notation to Cartesian Coordinates."
 He used 126 land grid locations and an arbitrary map coordinate system to test the possibility of accurately calculating map coordinates using a computer.
 The computer program was written in Fortran II for an IBM 1620 computer, (Good 1964).
 This was the first of several applications written at the Kansas Geological Survey to convert legal land grid descriptions to geographic coordinates.

 LEO was originally created by KGS employee Charles G.Ross with subsequent development by David R.Collins, Ph.D.
 The word LEO is a play on LEGAL to GEO, (Ross 1989).
 The program converts Public Land Survey System (PLSS) legal description township, range, section notation to approximate latitude/longitude geographic coordinates (and vice versa).
-LEO 7.0 is the latest version of the application and is currently in the beta test stage of development.
+LEO 7.0 is the latest desktop version of the application.
 The program is available for interested users to test and evaluate for performance and functionality.
 Major improvements since the previous version (LEO, 3.9) include a graphical user interface and NAD83 calculations.

 LEO 7.0 is a Java application that incorporates over 60 class and html files and utilizes nearly 11MB of disk storage space.
 A binary data file containing data points for more than 80,000 PLSS sections accounts for most of the disk space.
 In theory LEO 7.0 should run on any operating system that supports the Java platform.
 The application was developed on a Dell Dimension 4700 computer having a Pentium 4 processor, 1GB of RAM, running the Windows XP operating system.
 The application was written with the SUN Microsystems Java development kit.
-It has been tested on Pentium machines running Windows 2000, XP and Cent OS operating systems.
+It has been tested on Pentium machines running Windows 2000, XP, Windows 7, Ubuntu 12.04,14.04 and the Cent OS operating system.
 The application must run using the Java SE Runtime Environment (JRE) version 1.6.0_06 or newer.

 Note: To find out what version of the runtime environment your computer is using; enter java -version at the command prompt: You should see something like the following message.